-Vern Sotter will remain as Assistant Curator with Allan Chadwick newly appointed to the position of Honorary Assistant Curator.
+Vern Sotter will continue as Assistant Curator, while Allan Chadwick has been appointed Honorary Assistant Curator.

-The Friends of Fagan Park remain committed to preserving and promoting Netherby Homestead and Precinct and look forward to a bigger and better year in 2026 with some exciting new events on the radar!
+The Friends of Fagan Park remain committed to preserving and promoting Netherby Homestead and its precinct, with plans for an exciting program of new events in 2026.

 Follow the Friends of Fagan Park on FB for information and updates